-If for example your neighbour is lighting bonfires which are causing you a problem or nuisance, it may be advisable to approach your neighbour and politely tell them how the bonfire is affecting you.
-They may be unaware of the way smoke is blowing and therefore, the effect it is having on you.
+If your neighbour is lighting bonfires which are causing you a problem, contact them and politely let them know how the bonfire is affecting you.
+As they may not be aware.

-If after discussing the matter, the neighbour continues to light bonfires which you feel cause you nuisance, you can report it.
+If after informing the matter, the bonfires continue you can report it.
 The same applies to industrial or trade premises where bonfires are not permitted if they emit dark smoke.

 Are there time restrictions on having a bonfire?

-There are no time restrictions on bonfires, however, if the bonfire is causing you a nuisance, you can complain and the Council will investigate if your complaint is legitimate.
+There are no time restrictions on bonfires.
+However, if the bonfire is causing you a nuisance, you can complain and we will investigate if your complaint is legitimate.

 Can I make an anonymous complaint?

-You must provide your details to the Council in order for them to investigate the bonfire, however, your details will not be passed on to the person you are complaining about.
+You must provide your details in order for us to investigate the bonfire.
+Be assured that your details will not be passed on to the person you are complaining about.

 What will the Council do when I complain?

-A Council Environmental Health Officer will speak to you to understand how the bonfire is affecting you.
-If the complaint is upheld, they will speak to the offender about stopping or reducing the number of bonfires.
+A Council Environmental Health Officer will contact you to find out how the bonfire is affecting you.
+If the complaint is upheld, they will contact the offender about stopping or reducing the number of bonfires.

 What information should I log if the bonfire problem continues?

-It is recommended that you log details of each bonfire as it helps the Council gather evidence to investigate your complaint.
-You should note the following:
+It is recommended that you log details of each bonfire as it helps us to gather evidence to investigate your complaint.
+You should keep a record of:

 - where the fire is coming from